akboudh/aws-final-project-pipeline-instructions/lambda1.md

 # Part 2: Create Lambda 1 (CSV to JSON Transformer)

+**Note:** This project includes Parts 6 and 7 that add validation and summary aggregation features.
+Part 6 adds validation to Lambda 1 to separate valid and invalid records.

 ## Create the Lambda Function
 1. Search for **Lambda** in AWS console
 2. From the dashboard, click the orange **"Create function"** button